Hash Pipe

 "Hash Pipe" is a song by American rock band Weezer.
-Released in 2001, it was the first single off the band's third album Weezer (The Green Album), and the only one of the Summer Songs of 2000 songs to make it onto the album, although "Dope Nose" and "Slob" were released on Maladroit.
+Released in April 2001, it was the first single from the band's third album, Weezer (The Green Album).
+The song reached number two on the US Billboard Modern Rock Tracks chart and charted within the top 40 in Canada, Ireland, and the United Kingdom.

 Background

-According to an interview with Weezer frontman Rivers Cuomo, "Hash Pipe" was written on the same night as the song "Dope Nose" off Maladroit.
+According to an interview with Weezer frontman Rivers Cuomo, "Hash Pipe" was written on the same night as the song "Dope Nose" from the next studio album, Maladroit.
 The story goes that Cuomo took "a bunch of Ritalin and had like three shots of tequila," paced around for a while, then wrote both songs.
+Also according to Cuomo, he had intended on giving this song to Ozzy Osbourne in 2000 after he approached Cuomo for song ideas, but he did not use it.
 Weezer drummer Patrick Wilson is featured on the cover of the song's CD single.
 Since late 2001, the band has played the song live with a reworked guitar solo that no longer follows the verse melody.

-Also according to Cuomo, he had intended on giving this song to Ozzy Osbourne in 2000 after he approached Cuomo for song ideas, but he did not use it.